 The lump sum issue can be problematic too.
-With a UK pension scheme, you can withdraw a lump sum of up to 25 per cent tax-free on maturity, typically when you are 65.
-With an offshore scheme, however, you can withdraw 100 per cent tax-free.
-On top of that, you can typically withdraw the money when you wish, at a present maturity date, with zero penalties.
+With a UK pension scheme, you can withdraw a lump sum of up to 25% tax-free in the UK at retirement date, typically when you are 65.
+With an offshore scheme, you will be able to receive income gross and depending on the country in which you live, you may pay substantially lower tax.

 Freedom and Flexbility